utilyre/barbecue.nvim/README.md

 - [ ] Add a preview gif in the readme.
 - [ ] Add `barbecue.nvim` help tag.
-- [ ] Add plugin specific highlights and have them default to the current highlights
+- [ ] Add plugin specific highlights and have them default to the current highlights.